 I have established an international reputation for work on high altitude landscapes, with two major projects investigating the long-term history of human activity in the Alps.
 One of the first to take a fully diachronic approach to Alpine landscapes, with my collaborators, we have used an innovative combination of survey, excavation and palaeoecological methods to establish full Holocene sequences of activity, and has used these to understand the changing use and perception of these dramatic landscapes over the long term.
 The most recent element in this research is the AHRC-funded project investigating the development of transhumance in the Western Alps.

 One of the cornerstones of this research has been the commitment to integrate geoarchaeological methods within a theoretically informed approach to landscape and society.
 Focussed in particular on the contribution of soils and sediments, my arguments for a ‘Cultural Geoarchaeology’ have achieved a high profile through a series of papers in international journals.

 I direct the MA in Landscape Archaeology - This course offers a unique perspective on landscape archaeology, focusing on human ecology and the interactions of people with their environments.
 It takes you beyond isolated archaeological sites, buildings or artefacts to explore their context in the wider landscape.
-The first term engages with the development of Landscape Archaeology as a discipline, whilst the second terms presents and discusses a series of case studies from around the world, focussing on prehistoric (Mesolithic - Bronze Age) and protohistoric case studies.
+The first term engages with the development of Landscape Archaeology as a discipline, whilst the second term presents and discusses a series of case studies from around the world, focussing on prehistoric (Mesolithic - Bronze Age) and protohistoric case studies.